eyasahli/SpotifyDataVizPanel/README.md

 ## Meet the Team

-Spotiviz is brought to you by our enthusiastic duo:
+Vizify is brought to you by our enthusiastic duo:

 - [**Eya Sahli**](https://www.linkedin.com/in/eya-sahli-5ab205174/)